Mission was accepted: refresh our family room and playroom with some paint. It was time for this relatively new space to get a refresh.

-Choosing the colours
+Choosing the paint colours for the playroom

-I took away from our introduction to Farrow & Ball by Joa Studholme that it is a good idea to get tester pots of the colours your are thinking if.
 Don’t paint on the wall, however!
 Use large bit of lining paper and use your sample colours on these.

 Then put the panel up around the room.
 Move it around, check it at different times of the day.